Network Co-ordinator: Alex Imrie, [email protected]

 - collaboration with the National Museums of Scotland on a video and resource packs to complement the Higher Classical Studies syllabus.

-- two Continuing Professional Development afternoons bringing schoolteachers and university academics together
+- hosting Continuing Professional Development afternoons bringing teachers and university academics together.

 If you are interested in introducing classics in your school, please contact Alex Imrie.